AMANDA GIBBONS

 20th July 2024

 The Escalator Showcase 2024 took place at Dragon Hall in Norwich on 18th July.
-After eight months of invaluable support from the National Centre of Writing and our mentors, the eight winners of the Escalator 2023/24 talent development scheme read extracts from their projects in front of agents, publishers, friends and family watching in person and via YouTube.
+After eight months of invaluable support from the National Centre of Writing and our mentors, the eight winners of the Escalator 2023/24 talent development scheme read extracts from our projects in front of agents, publishers, friends and family watching in person and via YouTube.
 It was a great evening, even if I was thrown by my papers being in the wrong order!

 ESCALATOR 2023-24